juji-io/datalevin/doc/search.md

 The second level of mappings represents the term-document matrix stored in inverted lists and key-value maps.
-In addition to the numbers of term occurrences, the positions of term occurrences in the documents are also indexed to support proximity query, phrase query and match highlighting.
+In addition to the numbers of term occurrences, the positions of term occurrences in the documents are also stored to support proximity query, phrase query and match highlighting.

 In more details, the following LMDB sub-databases are created for search supposes:

 * `unigrams`: map of term -> term id and collection term frequency
-* `bigrams`: map of term-id1, term-id2 -> bigram frequency
+* `bigrams`: map of term-id-1, term-id-2 -> bigram frequency
 * `docs`: map of document id -> document reference and number of unique terms in document
 * `rdocs`: map of document reference -> document id
 * `term-docs`: inverted list of term id -> document ids
-* `positions`: inverted list of document id and term id -> positions and offsets of term
+* `positions`: inverted list of document id and term id -> positions and offsets of the term in the document

 The inverted list implementation leverages the `DUPSORT` feature of LMDB, where multiple values (i.e. the list) of the same key are stored together in sorted